MounicaSubramanium/COVID-19/README.md

 ---<br>
 <b>update 8/15/2020:</b> It has been a number of months since I've done an update.<br>
 JHU has two main timeline series: US and global.<br>
 For right now, this update is for the US timeseries.
-Maybe sometime soon,<br>
-I'll also do a global breakout.
+Maybe sometime soon, I'll also do a global breakout.
 We'll see.<br>
 I understand that some people have run some analyses on these data.
-Please see the note below regarding<br>
-inaccurate Latitude and Longitude for some locations (and therefore inaccurate weather data for some locations).<br>
+Please see the note below regarding how some locations have inaccurate Latitude and Longitude (and therefore inaccurate weather data).<br>
-Again, I mention that although this is a good faith effort on my part, none of my work has been<br>
-reviewed or validated (at least to my knowledge).<br>
+Again, I mention that although this is a good faith effort on my part, none of my work has been reviewed or validated (at least to my knowledge).<br>
---<br>
+---<br>
 <b>update 3/27/2020:</b> JHU has changed some of its grouping for certain regions and/or countries.<br>
 I may start to manually break down some of the more significant regions in the US,<br>
 Such as Seattle, NYC, etc, and elsewhere.
 I need to think about how I want to do this.<br>